 - We add a disinfectant to protect you against microbial contaminants. - All ground water sources contain numerous microorganisms some of which can cause people to be sick.
 To eliminate disease carrying organisms it is necessary to disinfect the water. - Disinfection does not sterilize the water, but it does destroy harmful organisms.
 Sterilization kills all microorganisms, even though most are not harmful, and is too costly to use on a routine basis.
 The District uses sodium hypochlorite as its primary disinfectant.
 Chlorine destroys organisms by penetrating cell walls and reacting with enzymes.
-Disinfection with chlorine has been proven effective against harmful organisms and making the water safe to drink. - We chemically treat the water with lime to reduce lead and copper concentrations (i.e. limit pipe corrosion). - Many drinking water sources in New England are naturally corrosive (i.e., they have a pH of less than 7.0).
+Disinfection with chlorine has been proven effective against harmful organisms and making the water safe to drink. - We chemically treat the water with lime to reduce lead and copper concentrations (i.e. limit pipe corrosion). - o Many drinking water sources in New England are naturally corrosive (i.e., they have a pH of less than 7.0).
 The District is no exception to this phenomenon.
-So, the natural water supplied has a tendency to corrode and dissolve the metal piping it flows through.
+So, the natural water supplied tends to corrode and dissolve the metal piping it flows through.
 This not only damages pipes but can also add metals, such as lead and copper, to the water which can be harmful in elevated concentrations.
-For this reason it is beneficial to add a chemical that make the water neutral or slightly alkaline. - To make the water neutral in pH, the District adds lime (calcium hydroxide) to its water.
+For this reason it is beneficial to add a chemical that make the water neutral or slightly alkaline. - To make the water neutral in pH, the District adds hydrated lime (calcium hydroxide) to its water.
 This adjusts the water to a non-corrosive pH.
-Testing throughout the water system has shown that this treatment has been effective at reducing lead and copper concentrations. - We sequester iron and manganese.
+Testing throughout the water system has shown that this treatment has been effective at reducing lead and copper concentrations.

+- We sequester iron and manganese.
 Iron and manganese are often present in groundwater at levels that can discolor the water, or cause it to take on unpleasant odors or tastes.
-Even though the water may still be safe to drink, treatment is often desirable. - Treatment consists of adding polyphosphates to Well No. 3 and Well No. 4 which are the only active wells which contain iron and manganese.
-This results in a chemical reaction, known as sequestration, which slows the formation of iron and manganese nuisance particles out in the distribution system.

-All chemicals used by the District are approved for water treatment by one or more of the following organizations: National Sanitation Foundation (Now known as NSF International), or UL, both accredited by the American National Standards Institute (ANSI).
-Chemicals also have to meet performance standards established by the American Water Works Association (AWWA).
+Even though the water may still be safe to drink, treatment is often desirable. - Treatment consists of adding polyphosphates to Well No. 3 which is the only active wells which contain iron and manganese.
+Well No. 4 and proposed Well No. 9 is offline until the new Water Purification Plant is built.
+Adding polyphosphates results in a chemical reaction, known as sequestration, which slows the formation of iron and manganese nuisance particles out in the distribution system. - All chemicals used by the District are approved for water treatment by one or more of the following organizations: National Sanitation Foundation (Now known as NSF International), or UL, both accredited by the American National Standards Institute (ANSI).
+Chemicals also must meet performance standards established by the American Water Works Association (AWWA).